valanm22/documentation/learn/getting_started/quick_start.md

 MeiliSearch stores data in the form of discrete records, called [documents](/learn/core_concepts/documents.md).
 Documents are grouped into large collections, called [indexes](/learn/core_concepts/indexes.md).

-To create an index called `movies` and add documents there, use:
+To create an index called `movies` and add documents there, run the following command:

 <CodeSamples id="getting_started_add_documents_md" />